NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/FWFintegration/README.md

 - The project will assume software version VE11C
 - no access to ICE
 - no access to the standard DICOM header
-- limited acess to the CSA header (WIP memory)
+- limited access to the CSA header (WIP memory)

 ## Objective

 1. Incorporate array-to-character conversion in pulse sequence (Prepared by IN)
 1. Subsample/rotate waveform and store in the WIP memory block
 1. Complete waveform parameterization (moments, concomitant fields, etc)
-1. Validate sequence functionallity in simulator
+1. Validate sequence functionality in simulator
-1. Validate sequence functionallity on hardware (Boston)
+1. Validate sequence functionality on hardware (Boston)
 1. Write Matlab script to extract and validate waveform from DICOM header
 1. Validate waveform integrity (Boston)